 The AT demonstrates its error in two examples in results.
 One is indeterminacy when focusing on it in fine special resolution of about a pixel or a little more.
 And the other is its dipole character.
 These all demanding for the further studies to characterizing these uncertainties.

 Regarding the first part of article in figure 2 a-b when there is subsidence drying, the prevailing process, we will have : dqdt=aq a being an constant coefficient.
 This means q decays exponentially with time.
 As a future study if we can isolate this kind of drying subsidence or sinks regions the “a” coefficient can be estimated by regression of dqdt=AT and q. sophistication will be added implementing the same method to source places where convection happens.
 The convection is a stochastic process in space and time.
-It is caracterised by its probability density.
-Therefore a joint probabitliy should be used for example with q.
+It is characterised by its probability density.
+Therefore a joint probability should be used for example with q.